Orderella/PopupDialog/README.md

 pod 'PopupDialog', '~> 0.4'
 ```

-If you are looking for a Swift 3 version of PopupDialog, specify the following branch in your podfile:
+If you are looking for a Swift 2.2 compatible version of PopupDialog, specify the following release in your podfile:

 ```ruby
 pod 'PopupDialog', :git => 'https://github.com/Orderella/PopupDialog.git', :branch => 'Swift3'
 ```

-Please not the the Swift3 branch might not be up to date until release.
+Please note the the Swift 2 branch might not be up to date anymore.

 ## Carthage